 Processing signals and high speed devices FPGAs, DSPs, ASIC.

 Digital filters.
 Soft and hard implementation techniques.
 The problem of numerical noise and stability.

 Bank of filters and fundamental transformations (DFT, DCT, KL, STFA, Wavelets): Advanced audio and video compression techniques,

 OFDM high-speed digital communications.
 Development of software models near its hardware implementation and review

 of critical technological aspects.

-Advanced Applications in Depth Sensors (Kinetic) and Optimized Filtering (Wiener)
+Advanced Applications in Depth Sensors (Kinect) and Optimized Filtering (Wiener)

 Business and Project Management